MicrosoftDocs/MIMDocs/MIMDocs/pam/step-3-prepare-pam-server.md

 3. Change the value of **overrideModeDefault** to *Allow*
 4. Save the file, and restart IIS with the PowerShell command `iisreset /START`

+## Install prerequisite libraries

+1. Install the [Visual C++ 2013 Redistributable Packages](https://www.microsoft.com/download/details.aspx?id=40784) for Windows Server 64-bit.

+2. If using TLS 1.2 or FIPS mode, see [MIM 2016 SP2 in "TLS 1.2 only" or FIPS-mode environments](../preparing-tls.md).

 ## Install SQL Server

-If SQL Server is not in the bastion environment already, install either SQL Server 2012 (Service Pack 1 or later) or SQL Server 2014.
+If SQL Server is not in the bastion environment already, install either SQL Server 2012 (Service Pack 1 or later), SQL Server 2014 or later.
 The following steps assume SQL 2014.

 1. Make sure you are signed in as MIMAdmin.
 2. Right click on PowerShell and select **Run as administrator**.